nicc777/kubernetes-recipes/ingress/k3s-nginx-gateway-tls/README.md

 > [!IMPORTANT]
 > This example does not make use of a Load Balancer.
 Instead, a `NodePort` is used and therefore every gateway will listen on it's own port.
+>
+> Furthermore, the example does not cover the use case of certificate rotation, since this is a development use case with an short lifespan (couple of days, perhaps).

 ## Preparations